take-five/activerecord-hierarchical_query/README.md

 **Rails 3 support has ended.**

 **Support for Rails 4 is limited to review of security related pull requests that include tests.** EOL for Rails 4 is when Rails 6 comes out.
+Use versions less than 1.0 and fork the `rails-4` branch when creating a pull request.

-Rails 5 is supported on the `rails-5` branch and through gem versions `>= 1.0.0` on rubygems.org.
-This branch will soon replace master.
-If you have trouble with Rails 5.1 or 5.0, upgrade to Rails 5.2 and install the latest version.
+If you have trouble with Rails 5.1 or 5.0, try upgrading to Rails 5.2 first.
+Rails 5 support is on versions 1.0 and up.

-Now that @zachaysan is the new primary maintainer of this project, support for laggard versions of Rails is going to be minimal.
-Security updates will be accepted, but due to structural changes in Rails core it's no longer possible to easily support former versions of Rails.

 ## In a nutshell